-The City recognizes that all patrol officers are presumed to be subject to duty twenty-four (24) hours per day.
-Any legal action taken by a patrol officer on his/her time off, which would have been taken by a patrol officer on duty, if present or available, shall be considered police action, and patrol officers shall have all the rights and benefits concerning such action as if they were on active duty.
+The City recognizes that all corporals and sergeants are presumed to be subject to duty twenty-four (24) hours per day.
+Any legal action taken by an officer on his/her time off, which would have been taken by an officer on duty, if present or available, shall be considered police action, and officers shall have all the rights and benefits concerning such action as if they were on active duty.